Kong/kubernetes-ingress-controller/docs/guides/redis-rate-limiting.md

 and it will allow 5 requests to go through for a client.
 There is no synchronization of the rate-limit information across Kong nodes.
-In use-cases where rate-limiting is used as a protection mechanism and to avoid over-loading your services, each Kong node tracking it's own counter for requests is good enough as a malicious user will hit rate-limits on all nodes eventually.
+In use-cases where rate-limiting is used as a protection mechanism and to avoid over-loading your services, each Kong node tracking its own counter for requests is good enough as a malicious user will hit rate-limits on all nodes eventually.
 Or if the load-balancer in-front of Kong is performing some